juji-io/site/blog/q-a-dashboard.md

 Specifically, we have built several Q&A chatbot monitoring tools to answer the questions above.
 Here I'll focus on how Juji helps chatbot owners obtain answers to questions 2-4 and how such insights can help improve a chatbot's Q&A capability quickly.

 Ideally, your FAQ list should be as complete as possible.
-However no one can anticipate all the questions users might ask.
+However, it is difficult to anticipate all the questions users might ask.
 Thus, it is useful to know what user questions are ***not*** answered by a chatbot.
 Juji's Q&A Board does just that.
-As shown below, the Q&A dashboard provides you with real-time notifications of unanswered user questions as users are interacting with your chatbot.
+As shown below, the Q&A board provides you with real-time notifications of unanswered user questions as users are interacting with your chatbot.

 ![A real-time dashboard displaying a list of user questions that a chatbot cannot answer.](/assets/uploads/screen-shot-2020-07-11-at-5.52.19-pm.png "Juji Q&A Board is a real-time dashboard that displays a list of unanswered user questions. ")

-The red square icon next to the "Q&A BOARD" indicates the number of unanswered questions the chatbot has encountered so far.
-The number gets updated in real-time.
-So you, as a chatbot owner, will notice it while working on other parts of the chatbot.
+As shown in the screenshot above, the number shown in red next to the label "Q&A BOARD" indicates the number of unanswered user questions the chatbot has encountered The number gets updated in real-time.
+So a chatbot owner can easily know how many unanswered questions are there.
 In the example above, there are 5 unanswered user questions.
-Moreover, all the unanswered questions are listed inside a Q&A table where you can answer them right away.
+Moreover, all the unanswered questions are listed inside a Q&A table where a chatbot owner or admin can answer them right away.

 Alternatively, you can download all Q&As including the unanswered questions in a CSV file.
 The CSV file typically lists all the unanswered user questions and their stats at the end of the file.
-Juji also automatically analyzes all unanswered questions and arranges them in different groups such that the similar ones are listed next to each other.
+Juji also automatically analyzes all unanswered questions and arranges them in different groups by their semantic similarity.

 As shown in a sample CSV file below, there are five unanswered questions (rows 38-44), arranged into three groups: rows 38-39, rows 41-42, and row 44.
 Next to each unanswered question, there is also a number indicating how many times (frequency) that question was asked.
 In the example below, the question "*How do I log in*" (row 38) was asked once, while another similar question "*How do I sign in*" was asked twice (row 39).

 Such information can then be used to easily prioritize the handling of unanswered questions especially if there are a number of unanswered questions.